 A range of measures are underway to address supply shortages that may arise in the summer of 2001.
 In contrast, re-regulation does nothing to increase reliability of electricity supply in the short term.

-In the longer term, re-regulation removes incentives for private sector, market-driven investment in the California energy sector.
+In the longer term, re-regulation removes incentives for private sector, market-driven investment in the California energy sector and threatens projects currently on track for licensing before the CEC.
 FERC agreement to such a policy would be tantamount to a return to government provision of energy services.